DEAF OR HARD OF HEARING

 See Connect to Support Hampshire, for local support and information about hearing loss and deafness.

-You can access the NHS 111 BSL service everyday ("24/7") to make a video call to a BSL interpreter who will then telephone an NHS 111 adviser and relays your conversation with them.
+You can access the NHS 111 BSL service everyday ("24/7") to make a video call to a BSL interpreter who will then telephone an NHS 111 adviser and relay your conversation with them.

 The NHS 111 adviser will assess your symptoms and either give you the advice you need, book you an appointment or transfer you directly to the people you need to speak to, in order to get the help you need.